Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 ### Shading passes

 We are finally ready to evaluate shader graphs to populate GBuffer.
-The simplest solution is, for each material, to do an indirect dispatch where 1 thread == 1 pixel.
-Set the push constants (Vulkan) or root constants (DirectX 12) to provide the `materialId` used to fetch a list of affected pixels.
+The simplest solution is, for each material, execute an indirect dispatch where 1 thread == 1 pixel.
+Set the push constants (Vulkan) or root constants (DirectX 12) to provide the `materialId` used to fetch a list of affected pixels (requires additional level of indirection).
 You might notice we still have dispatches that will not change any pixels.
 The CPU only knows that the material exists in the scene.
 It does not know that all affected triangles might have been culled.
 It's the 3rd time we have encountered this problem.

 ### Quads optimization